Wit new AI technology, countermeasures can speedily be put in place for cyberattacks, where action is necessary

 In simulations using these technologies, a match rate of around 95 per cent has been achieved in comparison with specialist’s conclusions with regard to the need for action.
 Besides, they did not miss any attack cases that needed a response.
 Apart from this, the time required to reach a conclusion was cut down from several hours to some minutes.

-Moreover, by combining the latest technology with Fujitsu’s high-speed forensic technology, the response sequence, from analysis of cyberattack to the instructions for action, can be automated, thus enabling quick response to cyberattack and minimising the damage.
+Combining the latest technology with Fujitsu’s high-speed forensic technology, the response sequence, from analysis of cyberattack to the instructions for action, can be automated, thus enabling quick response to cyberattack and minimising the damage.